microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic/README.md

 The following settings are used in the calculation of CRC values:

-- CRC Order: Length (in bits) of the polynomial
+1. CRC Order: Length (in bits) of the polynomial
-- Polynomial: Generator polynomial used in the calculation of the CRC value.
+2. Polynomial: Generator polynomial used in the calculation of the CRC value.
 Many effective polynomials exist, but some of the most common are CRC-16-CCITT (0x1021) and CRC-32 (0x04C11DB7).
-- Initial Value: The initial value of the CRC result.
+3. Initial Value: The initial value of the CRC result.
 Can theoretically be anything, but traditionally is either zero (0x0000 for 16-bit or 0x00000000 for 32-bit) or -1 (0xFFFF for 16-bit or 0xFFFFFFFF for 32-bit).
-- Final XOR Value: The value XOR'd with the CRC result after the calculation and any reverses.
+4. Final XOR Value: The value XOR'd with the CRC result after the calculation and any reverses.
 Can theoretically be anything, but traditionally is either zero (0x0000 for 16-bit or 0x00000000 for 32-bit) or -1 (0xFFFF for 16-bit or 0xFFFFFFFF for 32-bit).
-- Shift Direction: The direction the data is shifted through the registers.
+5. Shift Direction: The direction the data is shifted through the registers.
 Can start with the most significant bit (MSB) or the least significant bit (LSB)
-- Reverse: The result of the CRC calculation can be reversed immediately after calculation.
+6. Reverse: The result of the CRC calculation can be reversed immediately after calculation.
 The value is true (perform reverse) or false (no reverse).
+7. Seed Input Method: Can be direct (which is just the initial value) or nondirect (the result of a CRC calculation where the initial value is the input).
+8. Seed Shift Direction: The direction the seed is shifted through the registers.
+Can start with the most significant bit (MSB) or the least significant bit (LSB).

 For CRC-16-CCITT, the settings are as follows:

-- CRC Order: 16
+1. CRC Order: 16
-- Polynomial: 0x1021
+2. Polynomial: 0x1021
-- Initial Value: -1 (0xFFFF)
+3. Initial Value: -1 (0xFFFF)
-- Final XOR Value: 0 (0x0000)
+4. Final XOR Value: 0 (0x0000)
-- Shift Direction: MSB
+5. Shift Direction: MSB
-- Reverse: No Reverse
+6. Reverse: No Reverse
+7. Seed Input Method: Direct
+8. Seed Shift Direction: MSB

 ### Online Calculator